motivemachine/LORA_remote_relays/README.md

 # Lora Remote Relays

 AC powered relay control board using Lora radios.
-Turn on lights, heaters or whatever else you need at a distance.
+Turn on lights, heaters or anything else you need at a distance.

 ## Notice about AC and relays!
 ##### Build at your own risk.